Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Unitarizability of representations and rigidity

 where $\alpha_\Omega$ and $\beta_\Omega$ are defined in (\ref{twisted_antipode}).
 When $\Omega=\Delta(I)$ is trivial then a computation shows that $\alpha_\Omega=\alpha$ and $\beta_\Omega=\beta$.
 If $\alpha$, $\beta$ are in addition unitary then the intrinsic dimensions coincide with the vector space dimensions.
 In Sect. \ref{20} we shall discuss examples of $\Omega$-involutive weak quasi-Hopf algebras $A= A({\mathfrak g}, q, \ell)$ arising from a certain semisimplified quotient category associated to quantum groups at roots of unity $U_q({\mathfrak g})$.
 In this case the antipode is of Kac type but $\Omega$ is non-trivial, compatibly with non-integrality of intrinsic dimensions.

 \end{ex}

-We next construct a natural solution of the conjugate equations for objects of ${\rm Rep}^+(A)$, with $A$ a unitary discrete w-Hopf algebra not necessarily of Kac type.
+We next construct a natural solution of the conjugate equations for objects of ${\rm Rep}^+(A)$, with $A$ a unitary discrete weak Hopf algebra not necessarily of Kac type.
 Our methods extend those of \cite{Wor, ER, Van_Daele_multiplier} for the case of discrete or compact quantum groups.
 We first establish existence of a Haar element.

 \begin{prop} Let $A$ be a discrete $\Omega$-involutive weak quasi-bialgebra.
 There is a unique nonzero selfadjoint idempotent $h\in A$ such that $ah=ha=\varepsilon(a)h$ for all $a\in A$. \end{prop}

 \begin{proof} The proof is as in Prop.
 3.1 in \cite{Van_Daele_multiplier}.
 The counit is an irreducible $^*$-representation of $A$.
 As such, it coincides with the projection onto one of its one dimensional matrix subalgebras.
 The idempotent defining this component is the desired element $h$. \end{proof}